 5 Pants To Buy That Aren’t Skinny Jeans

-When I started noticing the mom jeans look, I immediately looked to Madewell first to see what options they had since every pair of Madewell jeans I own (see them here, here and here) is incredibly flattering.
-This pair, the Madewell Perfect Vintage, appealed to me because they weren’t drastically mom-ish and didn’t have a ton of distressing (although now, I really love this pair of distressed jeans).
+When I started noticing the mom jeans look, I immediately looked to Madewell first to see what options they had since every pair of Madewell jeans I own (see them here, here and here (on sale!)) is incredibly flattering.
+This pair, the Madewell Perfect Vintage, appealed to me because they weren’t drastically mom-ish and didn’t have a ton of distressing (although now, I really love this pair of distressed jeans (sold out so here’s another VERY similar option).
 They’re more of a straight leg than a skinny leg, but they’re a little more tapered than regular straight leg pants.
 I was instantly drawn to the wash and the raw hem.

 They’re a high rise pair, which I love, and the ankles cropped fit seemed like it would be flattering.
 Tip: for looser-fit pants, you always want to make sure your ankle shows, unless it’s a style that goes all the way to the floor like very wide leg pants or flare jeans.